soliantconsulting/SoliantEntityAudit/README.md

 Terminology
 -----------

-AuditEntity - A clone of a target auditable entity which holds the values for the target entity at the time a revision is created.
+AuditEntity - A generated entity which maps to the Target auditable entity.
+This stores the values for the Target entity at the time a Revision is created.

 Revision - An entity which stores the timestap and comment about a single entity manager flush which contains auditable entities.